5 Insurance Marketing Tactics that Drive Quality Leads

 “It is a truth universally acknowledged that lead acquisition in the insurance industry is hella pricey.” – Old Proverb.

-In fact, it’s not just expensive: the frustrations associated with running an AdWords account in the insurance industry — whether it’s your own account or you’re an agency running an account for a client in the insurance industry — are very real.
+In fact, it’s not just expensive: the frustrations associated with running a Google Ads (formerly known as AdWords) account in the insurance industry — whether it’s your own account or you’re an agency running an account for a client in the insurance industry — are very real.

-For every digital marketer extolling her ability to garner leads at a decent clip, there’s an angry mob of woebegone AdWords agencies decrying red tape, three-figure CPCs, and finicky leads.
+For every digital marketer extolling her ability to garner leads at a decent clip, there’s an angry mob of woebegone Google Ads agencies decrying red tape, three-figure CPCs, and finicky leads.

 And depending on which kind of insurance leads you’re attempting to acquire, some strategies simply aren’t available to you.
 This frustrates your clients (especially the yellers) which in turn frustrates you.
 It’s all very dramatic.

 But what if I told you there were ways to lower CPA for your insurance industry clients?
 Ways to help you acquire more leads(!), qualified leads(!!), in a cost-effective way(!!!).